-(c) Impairment of loans and receivables
+(b) Impairment of trade receivables

-Management reviews its loans and receivables for objective evidence of impairment at least quarterly.
+Management reviews its trade receivables for objective evidence of impairment at least quarterly.
 Significant financial difficulties of the debtor, the probability that the debtor will enter bankruptcy, and default or significant delay in payments are considered objective evidence that a receivable is impaired.
 In determining this, management makes judgement as to whether there is observable data indicating that there has been a significant change in the payment ability of the debtor, or whether there have been significant changes with adverse effect in the technological, market, economic or legal environment in which the debtor operates in.